Cutting grass too short is one of the most common lawn care mistakes gardeners make.

 Not only that, these types of surfaces have strict maintenance regimes which enable the grass to survive at such a short height.

-This typically means mowing every day with a high-end cylinder mower, regular irrigation, a strict fertiliser schedule and a lot more.
+This typically means mowing every day with a high-end cylinder mower and the tiny clippings mulched back into the turf, regular irrigation, a strict fertiliser schedule and a lot more.

 So Can’t I Have a Putting Green Lawn?

 That said, this type of lawn takes a lot of time, effort and knowledge to create and maintain.

 If you’re not a keen gardener, trying to achieve a golf course kind of lawn isn’t a good idea.

 So How High Should You Cut the Grass?

 I answer this question in greater detail in this article: What Height Should I Cut My Grass?

 It’s a balancing act between achieving a nice uniformed length and making sure the grass stays healthy.